DoSomething/chompy/docs/imports/README.md

 - Data extracts the `source` and `source_detail` values found in the `Tracking Source` into Looker for voter registration reporting.

-- The `submission_created_at` date is when the importer ran.
-Details about when the registration was created/updated are in the `source_details`.

-- All of these signups will have a `source` of `importer-client` (this is how messaging is suppressed in C.io)

-- In early iterations of the import, the month that the registration came in would inform the `action` column (e.g., february-2018-rockthevote)
+- Very early iterations of this import would:

+  - Save the action per the month that the registration came in (e.g. `february-2018-rockthevote`)

-- In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a `voter-reg` post.
+  - Use Campaign/Run IDs key/values within the Tracking Source to use when upserting a `voter-reg` post

-- If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants.
-See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)

 - Before we partnered with Rock The Vote on voter registration, we had partnered with TurboVote in 2016, 2018.
 See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.